 Democrats seek a middle ground on Biden's plans without gutting them

-Democrats say they want this spending package to address huge economic challenges like education, child care, climate change and poverty.
-But in order for a bill to pass, they need to keep the price down to satisfy demands from centrists like Sen. Joe Manchin, D-W.Va., who has called for the bill to be capped at $1.5 trillion, while keeping progressives satisfied with the scope of the bill.
+Democrats say they want this spending package to address huge economic challenges such as education, child care, climate change and poverty.
+But for a bill to pass, they need to keep the price down to satisfy demands from centrists like Sen. Joe Manchin, D-W.Va., who has called for the bill to be capped at $1.5 trillion, while keeping progressives satisfied with the scope of the bill.

-Congressional Progressive Caucus Chair Rep. Pramila Jayapal, D-Wash., has insisted that leaders cannot cut the size by forcing lawmakers to decide between priorities.
+The chair of the Congressional Progressive Caucus, Rep. Pramila Jayapal, D-Wash., has insisted that leaders cannot cut the size by forcing lawmakers to decide between priorities.

 "We are not going to pit child care against climate change," Jayapal told reporters on a recent teleconference.
 "We're not going to pit housing against paid leave.
 We're not going to pit seniors against young people."